 Compare other life insurance companies

-Though it’s been in the biz for 140 years, Foresters isn’t accredited with the Better Business Bureau (BBB).
+Though it’s been operating for over 145 years, Foresters isn’t accredited with the Better Business Bureau (BBB).
 But the BBB has awarded it an A+ rating for its customer service and interaction.
-The BBB has recorded six complaints in the last three years, and they cover the company as a whole — not just its life insurance division.
+The BBB has recorded 31 complaints in the past three years, and they cover the company as a whole — not just its life insurance division.
 With such a low volume of complaints, there are no major red flags to note.